mirage/capnp-rpc/README.md

 Exercise: implement `Callback.log` (hint: it's very similar to `Client.ping`)

-To write the client for `Echo.heartbeat`, we take a user-provided callback object and export it into the request:
+To write the client for `Echo.heartbeat`, we take a user-provided callback object and put it into the request:

 ```ocaml
   let heartbeat t msg callback =